Track Days / Club Racing · Workflow guide

 License plates as backup ID (variable angle, reflective glare)

-Why it's hard: License plates are at odd angles, often dirty, and reflective glare reduces readability.
-OCR on plates is even harder than OCR on race numbers.
+Why it's hard.
+License plates sit at odd angles, are often dirty, and reflective glare cuts readability.
+Reading a plate is harder than reading a race number.

-How AI helps: RaceTagger focuses on visible race numbers.
-For road cars, you use the participant list and vehicle appearance rather than relying on plate OCR — more reliable.
+How we handle it.
+RaceTagger focuses on visible race numbers, not plates.
+For road cars, you lean on the participant list and vehicle appearance to identify the driver, which is more reliable than trying to read a plate.

 medium